Homemade Chocolate Profiteroles Recipe

 • Butter – I used unsalted butter.
 If using salted butter, leave out the salt.
 Cut your butter up into cubes for it to melt easier.

-• Sugar – regular white granulated sugar.
+• Sugar – regular white granulated sugar works well, but I prefer using caster sugar (superfine sugar).

 • Salt – I used fine salt.